Cancer needs a quick response time too

 The Galleri team helps fire and police departments and other first responder organizations develop a robust engagement strategy to educate personnel (firefighters, police, EMS, and EMT teams) and raise awareness about the Galleri test.

-Galleri is often conducted through an on-site blood draw event, with additional options through participants' existing providers or a partnered reference lab.
-Galleri is by prescription only.
+The Galleri test is often conducted through an on-site blood draw event, with additional options through participants' existing providers or a partnered reference lab.
+The Galleri test is available by prescription only.
 If appropriate, a participant's test request will be approved by a healthcare provider.

-Results are returned 2-3 weeks after the Galleri team receives the sample in our lab, and all Cancer Signal Detected results are discussed live with a healthcare professional.
+The test result is returned 2-3 weeks after the Galleri team receives the sample in the lab, and all Cancer Signal Detected results are discussed live with a healthcare professional.
 Learn about the Galleri test results.

 “An impressive 95% of our department participated.”